akeneo/pim-api-docs/content/guides/dam-connection/synchronize-assets.md

 It can be summed up in 3 steps:
 - First, collect your DAM assets,
 - Then, turn them into PIM assets,
-- To finish, create these PIM assets in your PIM.
+- To finish, create those PIM assets in your PIM.

 Tada! :tada: